GovReady/CommonMark-py-Extensions/README.md

 format, as well as our own format for multi-line table cells that support embedded block markup.

+This library is tightly linked to the CommonMark-py internals and has been tested only with `CommonMark==0.7.4`.

 Usage is similar to the upstream library:

 ```python